-Figure 5.6 below presents the household income shares in Gakenke district.
-It shows that household income is driven by agriculture income (56%), followed by wage income (22%) and business income (7%).
-The smallest contributor to household income in Gakenke district is transfer income (public and private transfers) with 4%.
-The main driver for household income in Northern Province is also agriculture income.
+Figure 5.6 below presents the household income shares in Gicumbi district.
+It shows that household income is driven by agriculture income (49%), the main driver, followed by wage income (25%) and business income (9%).
+The smallest contributor to household income in Gicumbi district is transfer income (public and private transfers) with 3%.

-Figure 5.6 Household income shares in Gakenke
+Figure 5.6 Household income shares in Gicumbi